DigiHold/DigiBlocks/readme.txt

 = 1.0.2 =
 * Tweak: All defaults values for tablet and mobile removed to avoid issues
+* Fixed: Success and error messages issues for the Forms block

 = 1.0.1 - August 18, 2025 =
 * Tweak: Table block, warning icon added